alexandervantrijffel/picturebook/README.md

-Picturebook picture viewer
+Picturebook picture viewer available at http://fullscreen.ws.

-Work in progress!
+It's work in progress, keep in touch!